JameelQureshi/WrnchDemo/Assets/Plugins/wrnchAI/doc/GettingStarted.md

 ### Failed to find wrAPI.bundle.

 We do not provide support for MacOS, if this error appears you are probably trying to run an application targeting iOS with the wrong build settings.
 Go into File->Build Settings and specify iOS as target platform.

+### Exception: License file not found in home directory, license string not provided, and no valid key found in the environment variable WRNCH_LICENSE.
+See the user guide for instructions on providing a license.

+You need to fix how you are providing the license file to Unity.
+You have one of 3 options:

+Option 1: You can input the License string into the Pose Manager in the "License String" field.
+Refer to the section above called "License"

+Option 2: You can change your WRNCH_LICENSE environment variable and set it to the key in the format:

+XXXXXX-XXXXXX-XXXXXX-XXXXXX-XXXXXX-XXXXXX

+Option 3: If you have an old style license, you can put the wrnch.lic file in the home directory of the user

+    Windows: C:\Users\user_name
+    iOS: /Users/user_name